 Step 6 – Create a Master Schedule of the Gathered Information

 Once all information for the project has been gathered, it is critical to compile it in a manner that allocates all components in a schedule and accountability is distributed based on the needs of the business.
 This document should be held in a central location electronically and should be plotted and visible in the main meeting areas of the team.
 This step is important in building an internal communications campaign around the initiative to gain synergy and curiosity around the improvement opportunity.

 Step 7 – Schedule and Perform a Pre-executive Report-out

 The pre-executive report-out is the last stage of the Needs Analysis.
 It is critical to ensure complete executive approval to move forward.
 This is the opportunity for everyone to objectively agree to move forward with the initiative and in full agreement of roles, responsibilities, and accountability to all who are involved.

-Following the report-out, you are now in a good position to move forward to the second stage of improving efficiency within your organization – building the Lean Management System infrastructure.
+Following the report-out, you are now in a good position to move forward in executing the project.

-Following the 7 steps of the Needs Analysis will provide a solid foundation that will withstand the next phase of the Lean Management System implementation.
+Following the 7 steps of the Needs Analysis will provide a solid foundation for executing a successful project.

 Do you have a new project or initiative that you are rolling out within your organization?
 Learn more about how to conduct a Needs Analysis, possible pitfalls and how to ensure your project’s success.
 Reach out to us at 813-943-5727 or drop us a note.